 Do you have a passion for numbers, analysis, and theory?
 Consider majoring in mathematics.
 This degree provides students with excellent quantitative and analytical skills, and a math degree is the perfect stepping stone for a countless number of careers.
 Mathematics, with its origins in algebra and geometry, has continued to grow in numerous directions including probability, statistics, numerical analysis, decision making, cryptography, finance, and more.
 It is the foundation for much of science, engineering, and computing.
-Students can emphasize in Computation or Statistics.
+Students can emphasize in Statistics.

 The Student Experience